Two-step homogeneous geodesics in some homogeneous Finsler manifolds: Naturally reductive Finsler spaces and geodesic vectors

-where $\langle,\rangle$ indicates the inner product on $\mathfrak{m}$ induced by $h$, and $[,]_{\mathfrak{m}}$ is the projection to $\mathfrak{m}$ with respect to the above decomposition. \end{definition} If all geodesics of a homogeneous Riemannian manifold, with respect to the largest connected group of isometries, are homogeneous geodesics then the homogeneous Riemannian manifold is called a geodesic orbit space (g.o. space).
-It is shown that any naturally reductive homogeneous Riemannian space is a g.o. space (see \cite{Kobayashi-Nomizu}), but there exist g.o. spaces which are in no way naturally reductive (see \cite{Kaplan}).\\ In \cite{Deng- Hou}, the above definition of naturally reductive homogeneous Riemannian spaces generalized to Finsler spaces as follows.

-\begin{definition} Let $G/H$ be a homogeneous manifold equipped with an invariant Finsler metric $F$.
-It is called a naturally reductive Finsler space if there exists an invariant Riemannian metric $h$ on $G/H$ such that $(G/H,h)$ is naturally reductive, in the sense of Riemannian manifolds, and the Levi-Civita connection of $h$ and the Chern connection of $F$ coincide. \end{definition} In this definition the Finsler metric is of Berwald type. \\

-\begin{remark} If $(M=G/H,F)$ is a naturally reductive Finsler space such that $F$ is an invariant $(\alpha,\beta)$-metric defined by a Riemannian metric $h$ and a vector field $X$, then the homogeneous Riemannian space $(M,h)$ is naturally reductive.
-If $(M=G/H,F)$ is naturally reductive then, there exists a Riemannian metric $\tilde{h}$ such that $(M,\tilde{h})$ is a naturally reductive homogeneous Riemannian space, and the Levi-Civita connection of $\tilde{h}$ and the Chern connection of $F$ coincide.
-On the other hand, $(M,F)$ is of Berwald type so the Levi-Civita connection of $h$ and the Chern connection of $F$ also coincide.
+where $\langle,\rangle$ denotes the inner product on $\mathfrak{m}$ induced by $h$, and $[,]_{\mathfrak{m}}$ represents the projection to $\mathfrak{m}$ with respect to the aforementioned decomposition. \end{definition} If all geodesics of a homogeneous Riemannian manifold, under the influence of the largest connected group of isometries, are homogeneous geodesics, then the homogeneous Riemannian manifold is referred to as a geodesic orbit space (g.o. space).
+It has been shown that any naturally reductive homogeneous Riemannian space is a g.o. space (see \cite{Kobayashi-Nomizu}).
+However, there exist g.o. spaces that are not naturally reductive in any manner (see \cite{Kaplan}).\\ In \cite{Deng-Hou}, the aforementioned definition of naturally reductive homogeneous Riemannian spaces is extended to Finsler spaces as follows. \begin{definition} Let $G/H$ be a homogeneous manifold equipped with an invariant Finsler metric $F$.
+It is called a naturally reductive Finsler space if there exists an invariant Riemannian metric $h$ on $G/H$ such that $(G/H,h)$ is naturally reductive, and the Levi-Civita connection of $h$ coincides with the Chern connection of $F$. \end{definition} Based on this definition, a naturally reductive Finsler space must be Berwaldian. \begin{remark} We can see that if $(M=G/H, F)$ is a naturally reductive $(\alpha,\beta)$ space defined by a Riemannian metric $h$ and a vector field $X$, then the homogeneous Riemannian space $(M,h)$ is naturally reductive.
+If $(M=G/H, F)$ is naturally reductive then, there exists a Riemannian metric $\tilde{h}$ such that $(M,\tilde{h})$ is a naturally reductive homogeneous Riemannian space, and the Levi-Civita connection of $\tilde{h}$ and the Chern connection of $F$ coincide.
+On the other hand, $(M, F)$ is of Berwald type so the Levi-Civita connection of $h$ and the Chern connection of $F$ also coincide.
 In fact, $(M,\tilde{h})$ and $(M,h)$ have the same Levi-Civita connection.
 It is well known that a Levi-Civita connection determines the Riemannian metric up to a constant conformal factor (see \cite{Schmidt}).
 Therefore, there exists a positive real number $\mu$ such that $h=\mu \tilde{h}$ and so $(M,h)$ is also naturally reductive. \end{remark}